Energy-conserving formulation of the two-fluid model for incompressible two-phase flow in channels and pipes: Energy-conserving spatial discretization of the two-fluid model

 We choose to define the local energy at the velocity grid points, \ie we choose $e_{i-1/2} = e(\v{q}_{i-1},\v{q}_{i})$, and are aiming for a discrete version of \eqref{eq:continuous_energy_conservation/continuous_energy_equation_v3}:

 with $h_{i} = h(\v{q}_{i-1},\v{q}_{i})$ and $j_{i} = j(p_i)$ as the numerical energy fluxes.
 This choice means that the potential energy terms and $q_1$ and $q_2$ in the kinetic energy terms need to be interpolated, but $q_3$ and $q_4$ do not require interpolation.
 With this choice, we obtain energy-conserving expressions for $f_{3,i}$ and $f_{4,i}$ in a constructive manner (after choosing advantageous expressions for $f_{1,i-1/2}$ and $f_{2,i-1/2}$).
 It is also possible to define the energy at the pressure grid points, and obtain an energy-conserving discretization, but in that case it is necessary to substitute trial solutions for $f_{3,i}$ and $f_{4,i}$, and interpolation of the pressure is required in the expression for $j$ (see the remark at the end of \autoref{ssec:semi-discrete_local_energy_conservation/derivation_of_numerical_fluxes}).
+We would like to emphasize that \eqref{eq:semi-discrete_local_energy_conservation/local_energy_conservation_equation} is \textit{not} being solved as an additional equation; instead it will be shown to be \textit{a consequence} of the discrete mass and momentum equations given in \autoref{sec:discretization}, if the numerical fluxes and $\v{d}_i$ are chosen appropriately.

 If \eqref{eq:semi-discrete_local_energy_conservation/local_energy_conservation_equation} holds, it can be summed over all finite volumes to yield

 where the last equality should hold in the case of periodic or closed boundaries.
 Here we have defined the global discrete energy as the discrete counterpart of \eqref{eq:continuous_energy_conservation/definition}: